mikaelpatel/Arduino-Scheduler/README.md

 default value depends on the architecture (128 bytes for AVR and 512 bytes for SAM/Teensy 3.1).

-The Scheduler is a single-ton.
-The library creates the single instance.
+The Scheduler is a single-ton and the library creates the single instance.

 ![screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202016-01-29%2015%3A24%3A17.png)